onzfonz/comp227/src/content/1/en/part1b.md

 Objects can also be defined using so-called constructor functions, which results in a mechanism reminiscent of many other programming languages, e.g. Java's classes.
 Despite this similarity, JavaScript does not have classes in the same sense as object-oriented programming languages.
-There has been, however, an addition of the <i>class syntax</i> starting from version ES6, which in some cases helps structure object-oriented classes.
+There has been, however, an addition of the *class syntax* starting from version ES6, which in some cases helps structure object-oriented classes.

 ### Functions